The Best of the Two Worlds: Harmonizing Semantic and Hash IDs for Sequential Recommendation: Methodology

-First, we derive the item embedding for the HID branch by employing a learnable item embedding layer and update it by absorbing the collaborative information from historical user-item interactions.
-Let $\boldsymbol{E}_{hid} \in \mathbb{R}^{|\mathcal{V}|\times d}$ represents the HID embedding layer of the item.
-Then, the item embedding sequence $\mathcal{E}^{hid} = [\boldsymbol{e}^{hid}_1,\dots,\boldsymbol{e}^{hid}_{N}]$ can be derived be extracting the corresponding rows from $\boldsymbol{E}_{hid}$.
-To inject nuanced, multi-granular semantic information back into the HID item embedding, we propose the multi-granularity cross attention, which effectively mitigates the Collaborative Overwhelming phenomenon highlighted in Section~\ref{sec:intro}.
-Formally, we treat the HID item embedding sequence $\mathcal{E}^{hid}$ as the query anchor, while treating the multi-granular SID item embedding sequences $\mathcal{E}^l_g$ as the key-value pairs.
-This strategy allows the model to utilize the unique HID as a query to selectively retrieve and inject semantic information from SID, thereby preventing the uniqueness of popular items from being overwhelmed by the shared semantic codes.
+To inject nuanced, multi-granular semantic information back into the HID item embedding, we propose the Multi-Granularity Cross Attention mechanism.
+Formally, we treat the HID item embedding sequence $\mathcal{E}^{hid}$ as the query anchor, while treating the multi-granular SID item embedding sequences $\mathcal{E}^l_g$ (defined in Section~\ref{sec:sid}) as the key-value pairs.
+This strategy allows the model to utilize the unique HID as a query to selectively retrieve and inject semantic information from the SID.